papermerge/documentation/src/Command Line Utilities/cli.rst

+.. _papermerge_cli:

 Papermerge Cli
 ==============

-Command line utility which uses REST API to interact with your Papermerge DMS instance
+Command line utility which uses REST API to interact with your |project|
+instance.
+It can be used to:

+* upload/import documents from local filesystem
+* download documents and folder
+* search through documents

 Requirements
 ------------